zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/access-management.md

 The above is an estimation of roles that you might have in your team.
 In your case, the names might be different or there might be more roles, but you can relate the responbilities we discuss in this document to your own project loosely.

 {% hint style="info" %}
-You can create Roles in ZenML Pro with a given set of permissions and assign them to either Users or Teams that represent your real-world team structure.
+You can create [Roles in ZenML Pro](../../getting-started/zenml-pro/roles.md) with a given set of permissions and assign them to either Users or Teams that represent your real-world team structure.
 Sign up for a free trial to try it yourself: https://cloud.zenml.io/
-{% endhint %} TODO: add link to roles in Pro
+{% endhint %}

 ## Service Connectors: Gateways to External Services